+So, it’s time for my first pumpkin recipe of the year: whole wheat pumpkin pancakes.
 With October just a few days away, I, and many food bloggers seem to have pumpkin on the brain.
 Speaking of October being a few days away, I’m sorry, where did September go?
-With September coming to a close, I now have two posts up on The Kit – check them out here.
+I feel like it’s just flown by.
+I’m not sure that I’m 100% ready for everything pumpkin and Halloween yet, are you?
+Plus with September coming to a close, I now have two posts up on The Kit which has been a ton of fun.

 - 3 tbsp brown sugar

 - ¼ tsp salt

 - 3 tbsp melted butter + extra butter for frying